Farmhouse/fhp2-drugs-and-daydreams/README.md

 Blame it on my childhood.
 On an environment of people content with a landscape of freeways and shopping malls, with deadbolted doors and obscene work weeks, with comfort.
 I sought the contrast, the dysfunction.
 I found comfort in the tears in the fabric.

 We drew treasure maps on tunnel walls and threw parties on rooftops.
 We broke windows and disabled utilities.
 We tore up lawns in vacant lots and planted tomatoes.
 We stole from corporations to feed ourselves and our neighbors because the newspaper talked about increased police spending and corporate tax breaks to try to lure new businesses into our town but that didn’t put food in the mouths of some of our community who were hungry.
 We sought out others who could teach us, and passed our new-learned knowledge onto our friends.
 We smiled at strangers.
-And after all of this, we could shoot rifles and manipulate our way into a shareholder’s meeting with the same ease that we could turn a business’ excess and a meadow’s bounty into a free meal and clothing and necessities for a patio full of strangers, and ride a freight train to a friend’s porch on the other side of the country.
+And after all of this, we could shoot rifles and manipulate our way into a shareholder’s meeting with the same ease that we could turn a business’ excess and a meadow’s bounty into a free meal and clothing and necessities for a patio full of strangers, or ride a freight train to a friend’s porch on the other side of the country.

 I set out searching for it.